 You can cut the prep time down even more if you are using your favorite store-bought ice cream.

-I used my homemade vanilla ice cream as a base and added in pureed blueberries for the blueberry ice cream layer.
+I used my homemade vanilla ice cream with a custard as a base and added in pureed blueberries for the blueberry ice cream layer.
 Your best bet is to make the ice cream the day before and assemble the cake the next day.

 Here’s a breakdown of what you’ll need: